Weekly Notes #10

 Let’s start with this one: Buy great companies and ignore all the outside noise.
 That is the best approach to investing and also probably to life itself.

-The general markets are having an incredible performance since the start of the year.
+The general markets have had an incredible performance since the start of the year.
 Almost all large stocks are up double digits and the S&P500 is on pace for one of its best years.
-The previous years were also nothing short of astounding with 2021 +27%, 2022 -19% and 2023 +24%.
-So much for low volatility index investing.
+The previous years were also nothing short of astounding with 2021 +27%, 2022 -19%, and 2023 +24%.
+So much for low-volatility index investing.

-After these high returns humans tend to extrapolate past returns in the future.
+After these high returns, humans tend to extrapolate past returns into the future.
 I would be careful about that and I would expect some years with lower returns ahead of us.
 The PE ratio of the index is at the highest value in the last 10 years (if you exclude the Covid year).
-Reversion to the mean will come in one form (fast rising earnings of the companies) or another (falling share prices).
+Reversion to the mean will come in one form (fast-rising earnings of the companies) or another (falling share prices).
 Expect to see more of the latter.

-Demand for Lithium and the effect on the price
+Demand for Lithium and its effect on the price

 Looking at the growth of EV sales could lead to the conclusion that the underlying material for Lithium batteries must be in high demand and therefore drive up the price of this very commodity.